Skip to content

 Log Verbosity

-It is possible to configure the log to display messages starting from any of these levels.
-Default configuration shows INFO and above.
-Log level can be configured globally and/or per class/package.
+It is possible to configure the log level globally or per class/package.

 <Loggers>